Peer Support Tailored to You

 • How to initiate peer engagement.

-• Next, we’ll build boundaries around that foundation with critical conversations about creating a space where it’s safe to share courageously.
+• Part 2 builds boundaries around that foundation with critical conversations about creating a space where it’s safe to share courageously.

-• Finally, we’ll work through building emotional self-care skills so that you can continue to hold space for yourself and others as you move through your peer support journey.
+• Part 4 teaches skills for building emotional self-care so that you can continue to hold space for yourself and others as you move through your peer support journey.

 We’ll talk about: